allthingslinux/mod-handbook/README.md

 Your fellow moderators in `#mod-chat` will always be around to provide sound guidance and advice, so don't hesitate to reach out.

-## 3.4 Wrapping Up the Ticket
+## 3.4 Writing the Ticket
 ### 3.4.1 Warning the User
 When all is said and done, if required you'll need to log the user and their infraction with Wick's "Warn" command.
 Wick is one of the bots you'll learn to use in its entirety, but for now let's just focus on the warn command.

 To use this command, simply:
 `/warn [user] [reason]`

-Note: There is no need to use the `proof` prefix.
+Note: There is no need to use the `proof` argument.

 When writing the reason section of the warn, make sure to reference the area of the CoC that they have violated, and the ticket number for future reference.